ethernity-cloud/etny-node-installer/README.md

 ## Usage Instructions

-### 1. Clone the repository to the home folder, make it executable and run it
+### 1. Clone the repository to the home folder and run it
 ```
 $ cd && git clone https://github.com/ethernity-cloud/etny-node-installer
 $ ~/etny-node-installer/etny-node-installer.sh